gazay/talks/README.md

 ## How?

-On MacOS X this gem just using native MacOS X `say` command line tool.
+On MacOS X this gem is just using the native MacOS X `say` command line tool.
-On linix/unix this gem using espeak speech synthesis.
+On linix/unix this gem is using espeak speech synthesis.

-### In all examples below I used MacOS X voice types.
+### In all examples below I've used MacOS X voice types.
 For espeak you can read section [Using talks with espeak](https://github.com/ruby-talks/talks#using-talks-with-espeak)

 ### Configuration